KageKaz/ClassesBackup/2024 Fall/PHILOS 8 - Introduction to Philosophy of Science/informal logic reading.md

 There's a distinction between the experience of logic and the technicality of logic

 Sound arguments need true premises and valid reasoning.
-Truth is out of scope for the logician.
+"P" is true if and only if P (Convention T) Truth is out of scope for the logician.

 As for validity:

 In the classical tradition, validity means that there is no possibility for the conclusion to be false if the premises are true.
 In other words, there is no counterexample.
 In this context possibility just means that it can be logically conceived.

+An argument with contradictory premises is valid because there is no case where both premises are true.

 Is being sound enough, or does an argument also be relevant to be considered a "good argument"?

+T